-Professor Tania Ka’ai’s passion for education, in particular for minorities reflects all of her work here at AUT, and that from her previous appointments.
+Professor Tania Ka’ai’s passion for education, in particular for minorities is reflected in all of her previous work, and continues here at AUT.

-A stint in South America, the UK and Europe saw Professor Ka'ai teaching minority and multi-ethnic children, which spurred her passion for minorities and diversity of cultures nurtured from within her own family since childhood.
+A stint in Europe, South America, and the UK saw Professor Ka'ai teaching minority and multi-ethnic children, which spurred her passion for minorities and diversity of cultures nurtured from within her own family since childhood.

 Areas of expertise for Professor Ka’ai include language revitalisation strategies and in particular Māori and Pacific languages and indigenous epistemologies and methodologies.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.